-Studying Classics has helped prepare our graduates for a number of different careers after graduation.
-Some have pursued advanced degrees in Classics or related fields (e.g. Archaeology and Religion); others have studied medicine, public policy, dentistry, or law; still others have chosen careers in journalism, in business, in publishing, in social work, in museum curatorship, and in secondary education.
+Studying Classics prepares our students for a variety of careers after graduation.
+Some have pursued advanced degrees in classics or related fields (e.g. archaeology, religion, comparative literature, medieval studies); others have become doctors, lawyers, dentists, and psychiatrists; still others have chosen careers in journalism, business, consulting, technology, publishing, government, social work, philanthropy, museum curatorship, and secondary education.

-- Students will confront the most persistent questions about the nature of the human condition, heeding the Socratic warning that “the unexamined life is not worth living” (ὁ δὲ ἀνεξέταστος βίος οὐ βιωτὸς ἀνθρώπῳ, Plato, Apology 38a).
+- Students will confront the most persistent questions about the nature of things, heeding the Socratic warning that “the unexamined life is not worth living” (ὁ δὲ ἀνεξέταστος βίος οὐ βιωτὸς ἀνθρώπῳ, Plato, Apology 38a).

 - Students will carry their education with them, becoming speakers of words and doers of deeds (μύθων τε ῥητῆρ’ ἔμεναι πρηκτῆρά τε ἔργων, Homer, Iliad 9.443), striving to become human beings to whom nothing human is foreign (homo sum: humani nil a me alienum puto, Terence, HT 77).

-- Students will not strive to amass a cache of the trivial or ephemeral but will forge a community of learning in partnership with faculty and students in the full spirit of Haverford’s motto (non doctior sed meliore doctrina imbutus).
+- Students will not strive to amass a cache of the trivial or ephemeral but to create a community of learning in partnership with faculty and students in the full spirit of Haverford’s motto (non doctior sed meliore doctrina imbutus).

-- Students will, at the culmination of their studies, answer an important question about Classical culture or its reception with theoretical rigor, in dialogue with the work of other scholars, and under the auspices of a faculty mentor.
+- Students will, at the culmination of their studies, important questions about classical culture or its reception with theoretical rigor, in dialogue with the work of other scholars, in collaboration with their peers, and under the auspices of a faculty Mentor.

 Classical Culture & Society